Information for Permanency Support Program (PSP) service providers

 - the health of carers, families and staff

 - technological ability and resources.

-Make an assessment of the risks if video visits were to occur to assist in determining whether a face-to-face visit is required.
+Where there are concerns about face-to-face visits, make an assessment of the risks if video visits were to occur.
 Please be sure to document these decisions.

 What to do about family time?